Grand National Tips 2021

 Grand National 2021 Tips: Pleasant Company

 Pleasent Company is a horse with a lot of Grand National experience.
 In 2018, not only he finished second, but he almost got to Tiger Roll in the closing stages.
 That’s why he was one of the biggest favourites for 2019.
 Unfortunately, his jockey, Paul Townend was unseated.
 Will he bounce back in 2021?
+But if he does line-up for the 2021 he’ll be aged 13!

 In 2019 he was rated 155, but his age is a major concern now.
 For the next Grand National, he’ll be 12 years old.
 However, this doesn’t necessarily mean that he doesn’t stand a chance.
 We remember some recent older winners such as Neptune Collonges in 2012, Auroras Encore in 2013 and Pineau De Re in 2014.
 With Willie Mullins as a trainer and his previous results, Pleasent Company still sounds pretty promising.